mapbox/web-mapping-curriculum/class-7/README.md

 **Web app cartography**
 For the following prompts, please read through the [cartography presentation here](https://docs.google.com/presentation/d/1c9TQPnMGLLEcSk1G32iY6wUCiA0oha4vy7ztM40q7rc/edit?usp=sharing).

+1. Color plays a significant role in the visualization of map data.
+What are some important considerations to keep in mind when choosing the appropriate color scheme for your map?

+2. Why might you want to avoid using a rainbow color scheme?

+3. List and describe 2-3 different thematic map types

+4. What type of data is appropriately respresented by a sequential color scheme?
+What about a diverging color scheme?

+5. Can you name any tools (either from the presentation or your web travels) that would be helpful for choosing colors?

 **CORS and working with external data**
 1. In your own words, describe why web map developers have to think about CORS.
 2. What is the concept of "separation of concerns?"